Eloy Jiménez Preview, Player Props: White Sox vs. Tigers

 - The pitching staff for the Tigers has a collective 8.4 K/9, which ranks 21st in MLB.

-- The Tigers' 4.46 team ERA ranks 19th across all MLB pitching staffs.
+- The Tigers have the 19th-ranked team ERA among all league pitching staffs (4.48).

 © 2023 Data Skrive.
 All rights reserved.